annotorious/project-website-source/content/annotorious/api-docs/annotorious.md

   - `style` a list of CSS styles (in the form of a string)

 #### Element Caveats

 When using DOM elements, keep in mind that you should specify at least the x,y positions and the width and height attributes.
-the x and y positions are calculated from the upper left when using the box tool.
-if using SVG elements then make sure to use the appropriate fill/stroke attributes.
+The x and y positions are calculated from the upper left when using the box tool.
+If using SVG elements then make sure to use the appropriate fill/stroke attributes.

 ### String Example